-Due to the ongoing political uncertainty as regards the terms of the UK's withdrawal from the EU and the structure of the future relationship, the precise impact on the Society's business is difficult to determine.
-Among other consequences, the UK's withdrawal from the EU could materially change the legal framework applicable to the Society's operations, including in relation to its regulatory capital requirements and could result in restrictions on the movement of capital and the mobility of personnel.
-Any of these factors could result in higher operating costs and no assurance can be given that the UK's withdrawal from the EU will not adversely affect the Society's business, financial condition and results of operations and/or the market value and/or the liquidity of the Securities in the secondary market.
+Due to the ongoing political uncertainty as regards the structure of the future relationship with the EU and the ongoing free trade agreement negotiations, the precise impact on the Society's business is difficult to determine.
+Among other consequences, the UK's withdrawal from the EU and the ongoing free trade agreement negotiations could materially change the legal framework applicable to the Society's operations, including in relation to its regulatory capital requirements and could result in restrictions on the movement of capital and the mobility of personnel.
+Any of these factors could result in higher operating costs and no assurance can be given that the UK's withdrawal from the EU and the ongoing free trade agreement negotiations will not adversely affect the Society's business, financial condition and results of operations and/or the market value and/or the liquidity of the Securities in the secondary market.

-Rating downgrade and/or market sentiment with respect to the Society, the financial services sector, the UK and/or other sovereign issuers may have an adverse effect on the Society's performance
+Rating downgrade and/or market sentiment with respect to the Society, the financial services sector and the UK may have an adverse effect on the Society's performance